daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 ## Implementing Fresnel Lighting

-The final component of the basic lighting model is **fresnel lighting** which, as discussed, looks like a thin amount of light bleeding over the grazing edge of an object - it appears where the viewing angle is shallow.
-We could calculate the fresnel using the calculations we mentioned earlier, but Unity provides a `Fresnel` node out of the box, so drop on onto your graph.
+The final component of the basic lighting model is **Fresnel lighting** which, as discussed, looks like a thin amount of light bleeding over the grazing edge of an object - it appears where the viewing angle is shallow.
+We could calculate the Fresnel using the calculations we mentioned earlier, but Unity provides a `Fresnel` node out of the box, so drop one onto your graph.
 We'll connect a new `Normal Vector` node (in world-space) to its `Normal` input and leave the default value for the `View Dir` input.
-For the `Power` input, we want to be able to control this in the material Inspector, so add a new property called `Rim Strength` of type `Vector1` - this time, the `Mode` will be `Slider` and we'll set the `Min` value to 0.001 and the `Max` to 1.
+For the `Power` input, we want to be able to control this in the material Inspector, so add a new property called `Rim Strength` of type `Vector1` - this time, the **Mode** will be *Slider* and we'll set the **Min** value to 0.001 and the **Max** to 1.
 I also set a `Default` of 0.25.
-The higher the input to `Power`, the thinner the fresnel effect is - so we'll take the `Reciprocal` of `Rim Strength` and use that for the `Power`.
+The higher the input to `Power`, the thinner the Fresnel effect is - so we'll take the `Reciprocal` of `Rim Strength` and use that for the `Power`.
 That's why we set the minimum value to 0.001 - we don't want to divide by zero.

-If we leave things like this, we'll run into a problem when we set the fresnel to the minimum value - we might still see an extremely thin fresnel on our object.
-To fix this, we need a way to turn off fresnel completely.
+If we leave things like this, we'll run into a problem when we set the Fresnel to the minimum value - we might still see an extremely thin Fresnel on our object.
+To fix this, we need a way to turn off Fresnel completely.
 Here's where **Keywords** are useful!
-Keywords give us a way to introduce branches into our shader in a safe way; if-statements in shaders often slow them down because the hardware can't use prediction techniques, but with a keyword we can compile two versions of the shader - one which uses Rim Strength for the fresnel, and the other that just returns zero.
+Keywords give us a way to introduce branches into our shader in a safe way; if-statements in shaders often slow them down because the hardware can't use prediction techniques, but with a keyword we can compile two versions of the shader - one which uses Rim Strength for the Fresnel, and the other that just returns zero.

 We can add a keyword using the Blackboard plus-arrow menu.
-Select *Keyword->Boolean*, name our new keyword `Use Fresnel` and tick the `Default` field.
+Select *Keyword->Boolean*, name our new keyword `Use Fresnel` and tick the **Default** field.
 We can drag the keyword onto the graph, which gives us a new node with `On` and `Off` inputs - the node takes the input depending on whether they keyword is set on or off.
-We'll wire up the fresnel calculations we've done so far into the `On` pin, and leave the default value of 0 for the `Off` pin.
+We'll wire up the Fresnel calculations we've done so far into the `On` pin, and leave the default value of 0 for the `Off` pin.
 Remember the `Add` node we left as a placeholder while we were dealing with the specular lighting calculations?
 Connect the output of `Use Fresnel` to that node.

 <img data-src="/img/tut5/fresnel-nodes.jpg" class="center-image lazyload" alt="Fresnel Lighting">
 *We can use keywords to control which shader features are used.*

 Let's see what this looks like on an object.
-If your fresnel doesn't appear on the material, then untick and re-tick the **Use Fresnel** field to make sure both variants of the shader get compiled properly.
-Also, if the tickbox doesn't appear at all, Unity will only let you expose it to the material Inspector if the `Reference` has "_ON" at the end of its name (see this [documentation](https://docs.unity3d.com/Packages/com.unity.shadergraph@7.1/manual/Keywords.html)).
+If your Fresnel doesn't appear on the material, then untick and re-tick the **Use Fresnel** field to make sure both variants of the shader get compiled properly.
+Also, if the tickbox doesn't appear at all, Unity will only let you expose it to the material Inspector if the **Reference** has "_ON" at the end of its name (see this [documentation](https://docs.unity3d.com/Packages/com.unity.shadergraph@7.1/manual/Keywords.html)).

 <img data-src="/img/tut5/mat04-fresnel.jpg" class="center-image lazyload" alt="Fresnel Lighting">
 *The edges of the sphere appear white on the side facing the light.*